 Giant Zoetrope, a 3d printed kinetic sculpture 2018.
 This artwork is by far the biggest and most complex piece I have done.
-It is displayed at the Singapore Science Centre where it attracts a hundreds of viewers each week.
+It is displayed at the Singapore Science Centre where it attracts hundreds of viewers each week.

 Talented painters put 1220 hours of work to make it happen.